Indian

 these calculations.
 This would have been impossible only a very few years ago.

-So it possible to settle quantitatively the question of whether
+So it possible to settle quantitatively the question of whether India is or is not an importer at any point.

 Indian demand is price